w3c/vc-jose-cose-test-suite/tests/README.md

 47. After verification has succeeded, additional validation checks SHOULD be performed as described in Section 5.4 Validation.
 48. Schema extension mechanisms such as `credentialSchema` SHOULD be checked.
 49. Status extension mechanisms such as `credentialStatus` SHOULD be checked.
-50. When using URL identifiers, the kid is RECOMMENDED to be an absolute URL that includes a JWK Thumbprint U
+50. When using URL identifiers, the kid is RECOMMENDED to be an absolute URL that includes a JWK Thumbprint URI as defined in RFC7638.